Garmundo/Extended-unit-arsenal/README.md

 the unit arsenal without breaking the original vanilla experience.

-(reminder to unzip and use the zip-file inside the one you downloaded)
+(if you want to play around with the units in sandbox I recommend downloading infinitodustry and using the overjector because capital ship production time is SLOW)